 Five unexpected departments that need upskilling

-If employees understand data, automation and skills they’ll need in the future, they can make a big impact — both within their departments and in the organization as a whole.
-But many companies consider data skills to be IT’s domain, so they may miss out on the value of upskilling non-tech workers.
+If employees understand the data, automation and skills they’ll need in the future, they can make a big impact — both within their departments and in the organization as a whole.
+CEOs anticipate great impact ahead from generative artificial intelligence (GenAI), as 69% agree that GenAI will require most of their workforce to develop new skills in the next three years.
+But many companies consider data and technology skills to be IT’s domain, so they may miss out on the value of upskilling non-tech workers.

 How does upskilling benefit employees?

-When employees understand automation, visualization or agile project management, they’re more empowered to control their own work outcomes, which will likely lead to increased job satisfaction and professional growth.
+When employees understand automation, GenAI, visualization or agile project management, they’re more likely to be empowered to control their own work outcomes, which can lead to increased job satisfaction and professional growth.

 How does upskilling benefit the organization?